marler8997/construct/ideas.md

 that matched the raw node match their entire pattern, then they will be the "best matched pattern".

+I'm thinking that for now I'm going to support multiple pattern matching modes.
+The first mode will be the simplest to implement, "first match of last defined".
+This means that it will check constructs in the reverse order they were defined, and as soon as it finds a match, it executes that construct.

 ConstructString type
 --------------------------------------------------